crazybilly/RepData_PeerAssessment1/PA1_template.md

     arrange(interval)
 ```

-Let's take a look at that data as a line plot with the mean number of steps on the y axis and the interval throughout the day on the x axis.
+I ploted the mean number of steps on the y axis against the time interval on the x axis as a line plot to get a high level overview of daily patterns.

 ```r
   plot(meansteps ~ interval, data=pattern,type='l',ylab='mean steps',xlab='interval')